Japanese popular culture: History

 In as early as 1920, a discussion revolving around the use of culture and media communication was being used as a strategy to enhance the international understanding of Japan's perspective was set in place.
 The discussion began when Japan aspired to become an imperial and colonial power, one that was equivalent to their Euro-American counterparts.
 This idea was interrupted once Japan was defeated in World War II.
 With the economic struggles Japan faced after the war, the question about using culture and media communication was once again brought up.
-In order for Japan to reinvent themselves and allow others to see their true colors, Japan focused on projecting a selected national image by exporting appealing cultural products including, animation, television programs, popular music, films, and fashion.
+In order for Japan to reinvent themselves and improve foreigners' impression of them, Japan focused on projecting a selected national image by exporting appealing cultural products including, animation, television programs, popular music, films, and fashion.
 The public diplomacy wanted to allow other countries to understand their position on various issues by acting directly on the people of foreign countries.
 With the popularity of television emerging in Asian countries, they produced a show that was supposed to demonstrate the actual lives of Japanese people.

 Before the popular television show Oshin aired in Asian countries, Japanese people were perceived as 'culturally odorless.'
 With this new TV drama, a sense of commonality began to form between Japan and other Asian nations.
 This show was a testimony to the capability media culture can have on enhancing the international understanding of negative historical memories of Japanese colonialism and the hostility regarding the country's economic exploitation of the region.